yoursunny/NDNts/packages/ndncert/README.md

 This implementation works in Node and Chrome (desktop and Android).
 It does not work in Firefox and iOS, because Web Crypto API does not support ECDH *compressed point* format.

-`@ndn/keychain-cli` package offers `ndntssec ndncert-client` command that uses this implementation.
+`@ndn/keychain-cli` package offers `ndntssec ndncert02-client` command that uses this implementation.

 ## NDNCERT 0.3